Other Fees and Expenses

 Housing and Dining Fees

-Students interested in living in TU housing must make a $350 non-refundable housing deposit by the established procedures and meet all deadlines.
+Students applying for TU housing must make a $350 non-refundable housing deposit by the established procedures and meet all deadlines.
 Failure to pay all room and meal plan charges may result in forfeiture of residence hall space.
 Note: Students living in Millennium Hall, Harris Hall or Tubman House have a separate application, deposit, and payment process with Capstone Management.

 Millennium Hall, and Harris Hall and Tubman Houses